pytorch/xla/docs/pjrt.md

 PJRT_DEVICE=GPU torchrun --nnodes 1 --nproc-per-node ${NUM_GPU_DEVICES} xla/test/test_train_mp_imagenet.py --fake_data --batch_size=128 --num_epochs=1
 ```

-In the above example, `nnodes` means how many machines (physical machines or VMs) to be used (it is 1 since we do single-node training). `NUM_GPU_DEVICES` means how many GPU devices to be used.
+In the above example, `--nnodes` means how many machines (physical machines or VMs) to be used (it is 1 since we do single-node training). `--nproc-per-node` means how many GPU devices to be used.

 ### Multi-node GPU training